-Parents or guardians who seek the protection of the special rules for homeless students in conjunction with a homeless liaison are presumably protected from the risk of tuition liability for the period of any dispute, even if a determination is ultimately made that the family is not, in fact, homeless, or that the student should be enrolled in a school other than that sought by the parent.167 By contrast, as discussed in Section 7 of this publication, a parent who moves out of a school district but continues to send his or her child to school in the district without notifying the district faces the risk of tuition charges for up to one year of ineligible attendance plus the time period of appeal.168
+The policy behind the federal protections for homeless students, as well as the rules themselves, suggest that so long as a parent works with a homeless liaison upon relocating, there is no risk of tuition liability for the period of any dispute -- even if the dispute results in a finding that the student was not homeless or should be enrolled in a school other than the one sought by the parent.
+Recent case law has somewhat muddled the liability issue (by indicating that "excess costs" may be imposed on the parent 168).
+However, it is still strongly advisable to contact the homeless liaison upon relocation.
+As discussed in Section 7 of this publication, a parent who moves out of a school district but continues to send their child to school in the district without notifying the district faces the risk of tuition charges for up to one year of ineligible attendance plus the time period of appeal.
+169

 As noted above, the rules governing homeless students overlap in certain circumstances with the "family crisis" rules and supersede the family crisis rules where applicable.
 While the most obvious overlap is in the family crisis category of "fire, flood or hurricane making a dwelling uninhabitable," the death of a parent or guardian -- also an event constituting "family crisis" under the regulations - may also result in homelessness based on economic stress.
 In determining the best approach to ensuring enrollment in the preferred school district, parents and advocates should be aware that the protections for homeless students lack a time limit on continued enrollment in a student's original school district, whereas the family crisis rules allow for continued enrollment only until the end of the current academic year.
-Where a family is uncertain about how long a student's relocation will last (and especially in circumstances where the student's new living conditions may be described as less than "adequate"169), it is advisable to contact the "homeless liaison" of either the original school district or the school district to which the student has relocated to discuss potential protection under the rules governing homeless students.
+Where a family is uncertain about how long a student's relocation will last (and especially in circumstances where the student's new living conditions may be described as less than "adequate" 170), it is advisable to contact the homeless liaison of either the original school district or the school district to which the student has relocated to discuss potential protection under the rules governing homeless students.